noloman/school-vakantie-map/CONTRIBUTING.md

 ## License

+This project is licensed under the MIT License — see the `LICENSE` file in this repository for the full text.

-By contributing, you agree that your contributions will be licensed under the same license as the project.
+By contributing, you agree that your contributions will be licensed under the MIT License.
+Unless you and the maintainers agree otherwise in writing, contributions submitted to this repository are licensed under the same MIT terms as the project.

+If you have questions about the licensing of your contribution or require a Contributor License Agreement (CLA) or Developer Certificate of Origin (DCO), please contact the project maintainers before submitting your pull request.

 ---